kmullin/kmullin.github.io/resume/index.md

       start: Jun 2024
       end: Oct 2025
     description: |-
-      As a founding SRE, I helped grow the team from inception to 10+ engineers in eight months while fostering a collaborative, inclusive culture.
-I led automation initiatives across the stack, building Ansible playbooks and multi-cloud Terraform modules that accelerated infrastructure provisioning and reduced manual errors.
+      As a founding SRE, I helped grow the SRE team from inception to 10+ engineers in my first eight months while fostering a collaborative, inclusive culture.
+I led automation initiatives across the stack, building Ansible playbooks and multi-cloud Terraform modules that accelerated infrastructure provisioning and reduced manual efforts.

-      Serving as an on-call escalation point, I resolved complex reliability issues, authored customer-facing RCAs, and directly guided customers on operational solutions, improving uptime and satisfaction.
+      Together.ai is an AI infrastructure platform / cloud provider specialized for generative AI and large model workloads.
+They combine high-performance GPU clusters with optimized software, tooling and research innovations, enabling users to train, fine-tune, and deploy models more affordably and efficiently, while preserving flexibility and control.
     duties:
-      - Developed unified Ansible playbooks and roles, consolidating legacy patterns and reducing complexity, leading to reduced cluster provisioning time
+      - Consolidated legacy Ansible playbooks into unified roles, cutting cluster provisioning from days to hours and reducing customer complaints and support tickets
-      - Collaborated across teams to unblock product launches, contributing to on-time delivery of key features
+      - Partnered across teams to unblock product launches, enabling audit, billing, and finance features that cut customer billing from days to minutes
+      - As final point of escalation, I authored and presented 20 customer facing Root Cause Analysis (RCAs) for high severity incidents
+      - Directly guided customers on operational solutions, improving uptime and satisfaction
+      - Modernized a large Go codebase and added GitHub Actions CI/CD pipelines, reducing friction and improving developer velocity
+      - Architected a multi-region network overlay across cloud and on-prem environments, providing secure access to 10K hosts across 5+ datacenter providers
       - Adopted ArgoCD and related tooling, cutting new Kubernetes cluster deployment time from multiple days to under two hours
       - Converted Kubernetes resources into Helm charts and deployed them via ArgoCD to ensure uniformity across 20+ clusters
       - Optimized GPU provisioning workflows, reducing machine onboarding and offboarding time from days to minutes
       - Diagnosed and resolved complex issues with bleeding-edge NVIDIA hardware and InfiniBand fabrics, reducing production downtime
-      - Optimized cloud architecture patterns (AWS, OCI, Crusoe, Vultr) which reduced provisioning time and increased reliability of customer rented clusters
+      - Optimized cloud architecture patterns which reduced provisioning time and increased reliability of customer rented clusters
-      - Streamlined EKS cluster bringup with Terraform, and centralized configuration patterns which increased reliability and speed of provisioning EKS cluster across regions and environments
+      - Streamlined EKS cluster provisioning with Terraform and centralized configurations, reducing setup time across regions and environments from days to minutes

   - company: Hive AI
     title: Senior Site Reliability Engineer